01 of 08

 Plants can help soften an outdoor room.
 If chosen wisely, you can even add a sweet-smelling plumeria or gardenia into the mix, for a pleasant experience when light winds kick up the... scent in the evening.Continue to 6 of 8 below.

 Think about seating arrangement and creating conversation areas when you design a patio or outdoor room.
 The settee or chairs should be close enough to carry on a conversation without shouting, leaving enough space to move around.
 Chairs should be gathered around a low table for drinks or plates.

-If you line up patio furniture against the walls of your outdoor room—sort of a "firing squad" design approach that doesn't always work indoors or out—you'll have a nice big bare spot in the middle of the room.
-Which will be great if you plan on using the space for dancing or a little after-dinner karaoke.Continue to 7 of 8 below.
+If you line up patio furniture against the walls of your outdoor room—sort of a "firing squad" design approach that doesn't always work indoors or out—you'll have a nice big bare spot in... the middle of the room.
+Which is great if you plan on using the space for dancing or a little after-dinner karaoke.Continue to 7 of 8 below.

 07 of 08

 Mistakes with color design occur when either too little color is used or the wrong colors are used together.
 Much of the outdoor furniture available comes with cushions in neutral tones, like white, tan, beige, or gray.
-This is great, serving as a subtle background for colorful pillows and accessories in a few well-chosen or favorite colors.
-It looks bland or incomplete if the set is left alone, with no accents—like it was pulled out of the box and you got distracted.
+Neutrals provide a subtle background for colorful pillows and accessories in a few well-chosen or favorite colors.
+It looks bland or incomplete if the set is left alone, with no accents—like it was pulled out of the box and then you got distracted.

-On the other hand, using too much color can present issues, but if they complement one another, the effect can be lively and vibrant.
+On the other hand, using too... much color can be a bit loud, but if they complement one another, the effect can be lively and vibrant.

 Continue to 8 of 8 below.